 9 screenshots · Click to expand

-The philosophy is straightforward: find companies with durable competitive advantages, buy them, and hold for years while the market catches up to their value.
+The philosophy is one sentence you will either believe or you will not: find companies with durable advantages, buy them, and hold for years while the market reprices the cash flows.

 The Numbers

-But those numbers hide real volatility.
-Stock Advisor’s portfolio dropped 40%+ in 2022 while the S&P fell 18%.
-Their biggest winners—Netflix, Amazon, Nvidia—have all seen 50%+ drawdowns at various points.
-The strategy works if you can hold through the pain.
+Those numbers hide real pain.
+The portfolio dropped 40%+ in 2022 while the S&P fell 18%.
+Netflix, Amazon, and Nvidia have all taken 50%+ punches on the way to becoming the reason people subscribe.
+The strategy works if you can hold through the part that feels like you were wrong.

 Why It Works

-You also get three portfolio strategies calibrated to different risk tolerances (Cautious, Moderate, Aggressive), a Foundational Stocks list of their 10 highest-conviction holdings, and the Moneyball database with 344 companies scored across 12 dimensions for independent research.
+You also get three portfolio sleeves (Cautious, Moderate, Aggressive), a Foundational Stocks list of the 10 highest-conviction names, and the Moneyball database — hundreds of companies scored across a dozen dimensions — so you can do your own work instead of worshipping the latest pick.

 For the complete breakdown of features, pricing, and performance, see our Stock Advisor review.